GabrielPiercecchi/ProgettoProgrammazioneAvanzata/README.md

 #### Route DELETE: /vehicles/:type

 This route can only be used by an User with role operator (JWT Token Required).
-By typing in the **<mark>param</mark>** an existing Vehicle's type of the request in postman the system deletes it.
+By typing in the **<mark>param</mark>** an existing Vehicle's type of the request in Postman the system deletes it.

 ### Routes /gates

 All of this routes handle the CRUD operation for the Location of the User with the role Gate.
-Some instances alreay exists in the DB **<b>ticket_db</b>** thanks to the seed.
+Some instances already exists in the DB **<b>ticket_db</b>** thanks to the seed.

-**<mark>This Gate Table is linked to the User Table through the Foreign Key username and his only porpuse is to storage the Location of the Gates.
+**<mark>This Gate Table is linked to the User Table through the Foreign Key username and his only purpose is to storage the Location of the Gates.
 Only Users with the role Gate can exist in this Table.</mark>**

 #### Route GET: /gates